clairey-zx81/json-model/TUTO.md

 Type `exit` when you want to stop playing with the application.

+Note that the docker image is quite large, because it embeds the necessary runtime environments for C, Python, JavaScript, Java and Perl.

 ### Python Venv Installation

 For the advanced user, create a Python virtual environment with the JSON Model Compiler